dylan-lang/dylan-tool/documentation/source/index.rst

 The "publish" subcommand adds a new release of a package to the package catalog.

-Synopsis: ``dylan publish <package-name>``
+Synopsis: ``dylan publish <pacman-catalog-directory>``

-.. note:: For now, until a fully automated solution is implemented, it works by modifying the local copy of the catalog so that you can manually run the `pacman-catalog`_ tests and submit a pull request.
+.. note:: For now, until a fully automated solution is implemented, the publish command works by modifying a local copy of the catalog so that you can manually submit a pull request.
 This eliminates a lot of possibilities for making mistakes while editing the catalog by hand.

-This command may (as usual) be run from anywhere inside a workspace.
+This command publishes a package associated with the current workspace.
+It searches up from the current directory to find :file:`dylan-package.json`.
+Note that this means you can't be in the root of a multi-package workspace.
 Once you're satisfied that you're ready to release a new version of your package (tests pass, doc updated, etc.) follow these steps: